China Railways SL4

-The China Railways SL4 (勝利4, Shènglì, "victory") class steam locomotive was a class of 4-6-2 passenger steam locomotives operated by the China Railway.
+The China Railways SL4 (勝利4, Shènglì, "victory") class steam locomotive was a class of "Pacific" type steam locomotives operated by the China Railway.
 They were originally built for South Manchuria Railway (Mantetsu), where they were designated Pashishi (パシニ) class.
 Mantetsu's 1938 "Pashishi" classification was made up of two distinct classes of locomotive, the former G2 and G3 classes, built in 1919 and 1921 respectively, for Mantetsu and for the Manchukuo National Railway.

 Original Class G2

 In anticipation of the resumption of express passenger trains after the end of the First World War, Mantetsu imported six G2 class locomotives from Baldwin of the United States in 1919.
 These services were resumed between Dalian and Changchun in June 1921, and between Busan, Korea and Fengtian in July 1923.
 Initially used for express trains on the main line, they eventually began working on the Anfeng Line as well, moving express and ordinary passenger trains between Manchuria and Korea.

 Initially designated class G2, in 1920 they were reclassified as Pashisa (パシサ) class.
 In 1933, the entire class was redesignated as Pashiha (パシハ) class, with the Pashisa class designation given to a class of locomotives built in Japan in the following year (the second Pashisa class).
 In 1934, all six units were transferred to the Manchukuo National Railway, becoming MNR class Pashina (パシナ) until the introduction of the unified classification system in 1938, when they became Pashishi (パシシ) class.